thebrianbug/dotfiles/ASUS_NIXOS_INSTALL.md

 1. Create a Windows installation USB.
 2. Boot to Windows setup, open Command Prompt (Shift+F10).
-3. Run the BIOS update from a USB with update files.
+3. Run the BIOS update from a USB with update files from ASUS Support.

 **Note**: The H7606WI’s hardware is well-supported in recent kernels (6.10+), reducing firmware update frequency.